doougui/resume/EN-US.md

 ---

-Being into software development for over four years, I have contributed to the development of products that have generated value and eased the life of thousands of users.
-I also improved the quality of existing software and architected, analyzed and created new, valuable software from the beginning.
+With over four years of experience in software development, I have contributed to the creation of products that have generated value and made life easier for thousands of users.
+In addition, I have improved the quality of existing software and created new software from scratch that has generated value for a wide customer base.
-Most of my experience comes down to working with **JavaScript, TypeScript, React, React Native and Next.js**.
+Most of my experience comes down to working with **JavaScript, TypeScript, React.js, React Native, Next.js and Node.js**.

 # Experiences